twentyhq/twenty/oss-gg/twenty-side-quest/1-quote-tweet-20-oss-gg-launch.md

-**Side Quest**: Meme Magic - Craft a meme where a brick plays a role.
-Tweet it, and tag us @papermarkio to submit.
+**Side Quest**: Like & Re-Tweet oss.gg Launch Tweet.
+Quote-tweet it tagging @twentycrm to say you’ll be contributing.
-**Points**: 150 Points
+**Points**: 50 Points
-**Proof**: Add a screenshot of meme to the PR description.
-Add a link to your tweet in the list below.
+**Proof**: Add a screenshot of the retweet to the PR description.
+Add a link to your retweet in the list below.

 Please follow the following schema: